Zanderwohl/Chunks/src/com/zanderwohl/chunks/README.md

 # com.zanderwohl.chunks
-The root director for the Chunks program.
+The root directory for the Chunks program.

 ## Main
 The main class.
 Main.main(String[] args) will start the program with the SuperConsole.